grounds/grounds-images/README.md

     rake test

-To run the test suite for a specific language:
+To run tests only for a specific language:

     LANGUAGE="ruby" rake test